-MRI - If you have already had a standard of care diagnostic low-dose CT, MRI or PET-CT scan before consenting to the study this will not be repeated if it is possible to obtain a copy of the scan report.
+MRI - If you have already had a standard of care diagnostic MRI before consenting to the study this will not be repeated if it is possible to obtain a copy of the scan report.
 If it is not possible to obtain a copy of your routine diagnostic scan report (or if scan was completed more than 12 months before study entry) an additional MRI will be completed as a research assessment.
 This scan is not optional and is a requirement of the study.